rexshijaku/PDFBarcodeJS/README.md

 ```html
  <input id="pdfentryfile" type="file" accept="application/pdf">
 ```
+#### Node usage
+Currently, the full functionality is only available through the browser.
+Only the pdf-file-based decoding is available.
+See an example for node <a href="https://github.com/rexshijaku/PDFBarcodeJS/blob/master/demo/node_demo.js">here</a>.

 ### How does it works?
 PDFBarcodeJS combines and extends the functionality of <a href="https://github.com/mozilla/pdf.js/">pdf.js</a> and <a href="https://github.com/serratus/quaggaJS">quaggaJS</a> to introduce a tool which is able scan barcodes which are placed on PDFs.
 It fetches and reads pages via <a href="https://github.com/mozilla/pdf.js/">pdf.js</a> methods subsequently adds few processing steps and lastly passes them to <a href="https://github.com/serratus/quaggaJS">quaggaJS</a> which decodes the codes which are present in pages.
 This library supports all barcode formats which are supported by <a href="https://github.com/serratus/quaggaJS">quaggaJS</a>.
 Depending on the number of barcodes you want to decode, the formats to read and extract, and the barcode sizes you have in your PDFs, you should find the optimal configuration for your PDF decoder which can be done using one of the demo version offered in this repo.
 After you find the neccessary configuration, just copy it and you are ready to paste it in your code and to start decode barcodes in PDFs.